Deadly attacks raise fears of breakdown in rules of war

 The World Medical Association, the International Committee of the Red Cross, the World Health Organisation and several other peak health groups have jointly called on national governments and non-state combatants to adhere to international laws regarding the neutrality of medical staff and health facilities, and ensuring this commitment is reflected in armed forces training and rules of engagement.

-MSF International President Dr Joanne Liu said the incident showed the deadly consequences of any ambiguity about how international humanitarian law applied to medical work in war.
+The MSF President said the incident showed the deadly consequences of any ambiguity about how international humanitarian law applied to medical work in war.

 “We need a clear commitment that the act of providing medical care will never make us a target.
-We need to know whether the rules of law still apply,” Dr Liu said.
+We need to know whether the rules of law still apply.”

-The Kunduz attack has added to the urgency for action to be taken to ensure the safety of medical staff and hospitals in combat zones.
+But the Kunduz attack has nonetheless added to the urgency for action to be taken to ensure the safety of medical staff and hospitals in combat zones.

 The International Committee of the Red Cross (ICRC), through its Health Care in Danger project, recorded 2398 attacks on health workers, facilities and ambulances in just 11 countries between January 2012 and the end of last year.

 Policy and Political Affairs Officer for the ICRC’s Australian mission, Natalya Wells, said such attacks were not new, and were virtually a daily occurrence.

 Ms Wells often health workers were caught in the cross-fire, particularly as a result of indiscriminate attacks in urban areas.